 The Public Safety Realignment Act of 2011 (AB 109) was signed into law on April 4, 2011.
 AB 109 transfers responsibility for the incarceration, treatment and supervision of specified adult felony offenders from the California Department of Corrections and Rehabilitation to counties.
 Implementation of the Public Safety Realignment Act began on October 1, 2011.

 The act also provides that each county's local Community Corrections Partnership executive committee is responsible for creating and recommending a plan for the implementation of the 2011 Public Safety Realignment Act to its Board of Supervisors.
-View Orange County's 2011 Realignment Plan, 2012 Update and Annual Recidivism Report.
+View Orange County's 2011 Realignment Plan, 2012 Update and 2013 Update.

 Consistent with local needs and resources, the plan includes recommendations to maximize the effective investment of criminal justice resources in evidence-based correctional sanctions and programs, including, but not limited to, day reporting centers, drug courts, residential multi-service centers, mental health treatment programs, electronic and GPS monitoring programs, victim restitution programs, counseling programs, community service programs, education programs, and work training programs.
 Visit the Criminal Justice Realignment Resource Center website.